D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ```

 - rehydrating a blob from archive with Copy Blob operation resets that day after modification counter to zero
-No: the Copy Blob operation creates a separate copy of teh blob and does not reset the
+No: the Copy Blob operation creates a separate copy of the blob and does not reset the
 mofification counter on the original blob.

 - you should transition blobs from cool to hot tier to optimize performance
-yes: this ALSO reset the day after modification counter to zero if any changes are made to teh blob contents.
+yes: this ALSO reset the day after modification counter to zero if any changes are made to the blob contents.

 ---